llord1/llord1.github.io/_posts/2020-07-08-AssetsSLUlaw.md

 ### Introduction:

-Several careers in society, like lawyers, aid providing a sense of safety and security to the public; these crucial services should therefore be carefully monitored to aid in their optimum performance.
-As recently as 2019, Sweden conducted a national study on health care professional's communication through an interpreter; this was done after noting that many parents in neonatal care are foreign-born and unable to effectively communicate with healthcare professionals as they do not speak the local language [pubmed.ncbi.nlm.nih.gov/31426785/].
+Several careers in society, aid providing a sense of safety and security to the public; these crucial services should therefore be carefully monitored to aid in their optimum performance.
+As recently as 2019, Sweden conducted a national study on health care professional's communication through an interpreter; this was done after noting that many parents in neonatal care are foreign-born and unable to effectively communicate with healthcare professionals (as they do not speak the local language) [pubmed.ncbi.nlm.nih.gov/31426785/].
 The results indicated insufficient awareness of guidelines in all neonatal units and that additional training was required, particularly of nurse assistants.
 Indeed, careful consideration of language barriers can mean the difference between life and death in medicine as well as in law enforcement.
+Careful consideration of linguistics is increasing in the medical field.
+For example, a qualitative study was conducted on the perceptions of patient-provider communication in breast and cervical cancer-related care, when dealing with low-income English-and Spanish-speaking women; additionally, efforts made in another work to develop a culturally competent peer support intervention for Spanish-speaking Latinas with breast cancer.

+Spanish–English bilingual psychotherapists: Personal and professional language development and use.

+When nurses double as interpreters: a study of Spanish-speaking patients in a US primary care setting Communication between physicians and Spanish-speaking Latin American women with pelvic floor disorders: a cycle of misunderstanding?

 There are additional benefits to being a multilingual lawyer.
 As of 2015,  Brian Porro, the principal translator at the Directorate-General for Translation at the European Commission, eagerly sought to hire lawyer-linguists at the European Court of Justice; instead, he noted that there was "a dearth of suitably qualified prospective English candidates in law with an additional language" [theguardian.com/law/2015/jul/07/all].
 Therefore, this scarcity of capable multilingual lawyers may allow for international law firms to extend higher salaries to bilingual employees.
 Moreover, Porro suggested that speaking additional languages facilitated better communication.
 He added that the very presence of a sub-discipline could highlight one's ability to concentrate and deploy your language skills in legal practice.
 He also notes that one's language skills could also provide opportunities to work abroad.

+Lawyer as translator representation as text: Towards an ethnography of legal discourse The Lawyer-Client Relationship in Immigration Law
+The impact of politeness in witness testimony: The influence of the court interpreter [PDF] Corpus study carried out on three “legal” verbs to demonstrate their similar and different usage for the purposes of legal translators and lawyer-linguists.
+20
+Latin América: A Challenge to the Common Lawyer

 While data collection on the various professions can be conducted by private companies, it is typically undertaken by government-backed labor agencies, to ensure that the data is freely available to the public.
 In America, the U.S. Bureau of Labor Statistics collects such data and hosts it on a public website [bls.gov].
 While not all developing nations have been able to dedicate resources to the close monitoring of this data, its value is increasingly recognized.